Probiotics

 For individuals with gluten sensitivity, probiotics can play a beneficial role in managing symptoms and promoting gut health.
 Gluten sensitivity is a condition where the body reacts negatively to gluten, a protein found in wheat, barley, and rye.
 This can lead to symptoms such as bloating, diarrhea, and abdominal pain.

 Research has shown that probiotics can help improve gut health by restoring the balance of bacteria in the digestive system.
-This can be particularly beneficial for individuals with gluten sensitivity, as imbalances in gut bacteria have been linked to the development and exacerbation of digestive symptoms.
+They can also help strengthen the intestinal barrier, which may be compromised in individuals with gluten sensitivity.
+By promoting a healthy gut environment, probiotics can potentially reduce inflammation and improve overall digestive function.

 Supplements for Gluten Sensitivity